szg-mem/MySTL/README.md

 # MySTL
-This is an exercise for C++ STL,I am trying to implementing the container and algorithms of STL!
+This is an exercise for C++ STL.
+I am trying to implementing the container and algorithms of STL!